kreteshq/kretes.dev/tutorial/5-collection-react.md

 # Displaying Collections in React.js

-Refactor the `TaskCollection` component by introducing a sub-component to represent a single task: `TaskElement`.
+Refactor the `TaskCollection` component by introducing another component to represent a single task: `TaskElement`.

 ```tsx
 import React from 'react';